Pure-Wrath/report/README.md

 # report
-Paste page of sold stock and list them all on a spreadsheet.
+Paste page of sales and list them all on a spreadsheet.